Navigating High-Conflict Divorce

 Conclusion

-Navigating the court system and high-conflict custody battles is expensive and exhausting.
-It is easy to feel powerless when the other parent is trying to "hoover" you into conflict or use the children as pawns.
+Navigating high-conflict custody battles is expensive and exhausting.
+It is easy to feel powerless when the other parent is trying to hoover you into conflict or use the children as pawns.

 Previous